akanksha2160/cardiac_organoids/README.md

 ## Team

 This project is a collaborative effort between researchers at National Cheng Kung University, bringing together expertise in bioengineering, data science, and deep learning.

-## Contributing

-We welcome contributions from other researchers and developers interested in improving our model.
-Please refer to our [CONTRIBUTING.md](link_to_contributing_guidelines) for guidelines on how to get involved.

-## License

-This project is licensed under the MIT License - see the [LICENSE](link_to_license) file for details.

----

-You can customize the links and other details as needed.